HL-hanlin/Ctrl-Adapter/README.md

-# Ctrl-Adapter: An Efficient and Versatile Framework for Adapting Diverse Controls to Any Diffusion Model
+# Ctrl-Adapter: An Efficient and Versatile Framework for Adapting Diverse Controls to Any Diffusion Model (ICLR 2025 Oral)

 Official implementation of **Ctrl-Adapter**, an efficient and versatile framework that adds diverse controls to any image/video diffusion models by adapting pretrained ControlNets.